elastic/kibana/rfcs/text/0014_api_documentation.md

 - Tags.
 Any `@blahblah` tags that were extracted from comments.
 Known tags, like `beta`, will be show help text in a tooltip when hovered over.

 - Type.
-This can be thought of as the _kind_ of type.
+This can be thought of as the _kind_ of type (see [TypeKind](#typekind)).
 It allows us to group each type into a category.
 It can be a primitive, or a more complex grouping.
 Possibilities are: array, string, number, boolean, object, class, interface, function, compound (unions or intersections)

 - Required or optional. (whether or not the type was written with `| undefined` or `?`).
-This terminology makes the most sense for function parameters.
-It degrades when thinking about an exported variable that might be undefined.
+This terminology makes the most sense for function parameters, not as much when thinking about an exported variable that might be undefined.

 - Signature.
 This is only relevant for some types: functions, objects, type, arrays and compound.
 Classes and interfaces would be too large.
 For primitives, this is equivalent to "type".